grm/moonlight-osmc/readme.md

 ## Features
 - Presents the pairing key on screen if needed (no need for pairing via ssh)
 - Restarts Kodi when stream is closed
+- Uses moonlight.conf to edit streaming options
+- Automated installer

 ## To-do
-- [ ] Use configuration file instead of editing scripts
+- [x] Use configuration file instead of editing scripts
-- [ ] Finish and test the automated installer
+- [x] Finish and test the automated installer
 - [ ] Custom builds
 - [ ] Setup a repo (PPA?) for easy install and updates